 Common Stocks.
-Under normal market conditions, the Fund will invest at least 80% of its total assets in common stocks.
+Under normal market conditions, the Fund invests at least 80% of its total assets in a diversified portfolio of common stocks that seeks to exceed the total return performance of the S&P 500®.
 Common stock represents an equity ownership interest in the issuing corporation.
 Holders of common stock generally have voting rights in the issuer and are entitled to receive common stock dividends when, as and if declared by the corporation's board of directors.
 Common stock normally occupies the most subordinated position in an issuer's capital structure.
 Returns on common stock investments consist of any dividends received plus the amount of appreciation or depreciation in the value of the stock.
-The Fund will have substantial exposure to common stocks.

 Although common stocks have historically generated higher average returns than fixed-income securities over the long term and particularly during periods of high or rising concerns about inflation, common stocks also have experienced significantly more volatility in returns and may not maintain their real value during inflationary periods.
 An adverse event, such as an unfavorable earnings report, may depress the value of a particular common stock held by the Fund.
 Also, the prices of common stocks are sensitive to general movements in the stock market and a drop in the stock market may depress the price of common stocks to which the Fund has exposure.
 Common stock prices fluctuate for many reasons, including changes in investors' perceptions of the financial condition of an issuer or the general condition of the relevant stock market, or when political or economic events affecting the issuers occur.
-In addition, common stock prices may be sensitive to rising interest rates, as the costs of capital rise and borrowing costs increase.
+In addition, common stock prices may be sensitive to rising interest rates as the costs of capital rise and borrowing costs increase.